 Here you can download ESS and related resourcesESS is implemented in the platform-independent programming language Emacs Lisp (eLisp) which is the extension language of Emacs.
 To run ESS in Emacs you have to first download the compressed eLisp source files and install them according to the following instructions.
-As different file compression formats are used in different operating systems both <.tgz> (Unix/Linux) and <.zip> (MS Windows) file formats are provided.
+As different file compression formats are routinely used for different operating systems both <.tgz> (Unix/Linux) and <.zip> (MS Windows) file formats are provided.

 ESS - Latest Released Version

 - Download ESS Version 14.09 (2014-09-13)

 You can find the current, as well as previous, released version(s) in the archive.

 The current, as well as previous, version(s) of ESS are also available

 On GitHub, you can download every released version of ESS via their tags.
 Click on a dropdown that shows "master" and select tags.
 Select one and then "Download Zip".

 ESS for LinuxOn some distributions of Linux, ESS can be installed as an official RPM package via the package manager.
 For other distributions, the RPM packages are provided by private users.
 Please compare the version number of those packages with the latest release.